Understanding Community Context in Houston

 Human trafficking data, from the National Human Trafficking Hotline statistics, paint a picture of statewide and national trends.
 Note that these statistics only reflect calls to the hotline, and not criminal charges.

-In Texas, 987 cases of human trafficking were reported to the hotline in 2020.
-This represents a significant increase from just five years earlier when 455 cases were reported.
+In Texas, 890 cases of human trafficking were reported to the hotline in 2023.
+This represents a significant increase from just eight years earlier when 450 cases were reported.
 This surge in reported trafficking cases was observed for both trafficked children and adults, although the overall number of adult cases reported to the hotline was higher.
-Specifically, from 2015 to 2020, adult cases witnessed a staggering 123% increase — rising from 295 to 659 — while child cases increased 39% from 155 to 216.
+Over this period from 2015 to 2023, the number of human trafficking cases reported nearly doubled, however, they are still slightly below the peak in 2019 when 940 cases were reported to the hotline.

-In 2020, the rate of human trafficking cases in Texas reported to the National Human Trafficking Hotline (3.37 cases per 100,000 population) was only slightly higher than in the U.S. (3.21).
-In both Texas and the U.S., the rate of trafficking decreased between 2019 and 2020.
+In 2023, the rate of human trafficking cases in Texas reported to the National Human Trafficking Hotline (2.95 cases per 100,000 population) was only slightly higher than in the U.S. (2.87).
+In both Texas and the U.S., the rate of trafficking peaked in 2019 and continued to decline through 2022.
+Across Texas, rates continued to decrease but saw a slight uptick nationally.

 The incarceration rate measures the rate of people in federal/state prisons and/or local jails per 100,000 residents.
 The Vera Institute of Justice compiles data from the Bureau of Justice Statistics to calculate the “total incarceration rate,” which accounts for both the state prison population and the county jail population, the latter of which is less typically included in measurements of incarceration.

-Across Houston’s three county region, there are pronounced disparities in the incarceration rates of different racial/ethnic groups.8 In the past decade, Black people are incarcerated at consistently the highest rates, reflecting — according to scholarly consensus — years of War on Drugs discriminatory policing and a legacy of economic exploitation and abandonment.
-In Harris County, the incarceration rate of Black adults is nearly triple that of white adults.
-In Fort Bend and Montgomery counties, Black people are 3.29 and 3.1 times more likely to be imprisoned, respectively.
+Across Houston’s three county region, there are pronounced disparities in the incarceration rates of different racial/ethnic groups.5 In the past decade, Black people are incarcerated at consistently the highest rates, reflecting — according to scholarly consensus — years of War on Drugs discriminatory policing and a legacy of economic exploitation and abandonment.
+In Harris County, the incarceration rate of Black adults in local jails is double that of white adults.
+In Fort Bend and Montgomery counties, Black people are 3.7 and 2.7 times more likely to be imprisoned, respectively.

-Harris County’s juvenile probation referral rate falls 80% over last decade
+Harris County’s juvenile probation referral rate rises after 2021

-The juvenile detention system in Texas is a dedicated system focused on the “treatment and rehabilitation” of youth at least 10 years old but not yet 17.
+The juvenile detention system in Texas is a dedicated system focused on the “treatment and rehabilitation” of youth at least 10 years old but not yet 17 and are meant to be “protective, not punitive.”
 In lieu of being charged for a crime like adults, juveniles are “referred” to the court, which can then decide whether or not to place the minor on probation, pursue incarceration by charging the minor as an adult, or some other repercussion.

 References: